-The Legal Fellow Honors Program is designed to give lawyers the opportunity to work at the Federal Reserve Bank of New York for a period of two years.
-Legal Fellows will rotate through the various functions in the Legal Group and may work on a variety of matters including: financial institution supervision and regulatory matters, regulatory enforcement investigations, financial services, conflicts of interests, and other compliance and ethics questions.
+The Legal Fellow Honors Program is designed to give lawyers the opportunity to work at the Federal Reserve Bank of New York for a period two years.
+Legal Fellows will rotate through the Legal and Compliance functions of the Legal Group and work on financial institution supervision and regulatory matters, regulatory enforcement investigations, financial services matters, payments law and regulation, conflicts of interests, Code of Conduct compliance and ethics questions.

 The Legal Function's mission is to provide high-quality legal services to the New York Fed.
 The function is headed by the Bank's general counsel and is divided into three divisions, each headed by a deputy general counsel:

-The Enforcement, Litigation, Police, Investigations and Corporate Affairs Division (ELPICA) handles all litigation for the Bank and pursues regulatory enforcement investigations and actions against financial institutions in the Second Federal Reserve District.
-In addition, ELPICA conducts investigations of internal Bank matters and advises with respect to the Bank's corporate affairs, including human resources and employment law matters.
-The head of the division also oversees the Bank's police arm, the Law Enforcement Unit.
+- The Enforcement, Litigation, Investigations and Corporate Affairs Division (ELICA) handles all litigation for the Bank and pursues regulatory enforcement investigations and actions against financial institutions in the Second Federal Reserve District.
+In addition, ELICA conducts investigations of internal Bank matters and advises with respect to the Bank's corporate affairs, including human resources, employment and labor law matters, and Freedom of Information requests.

-The Financial Services, Technology, and Contracts Division (FSTC) provides legal support for the areas of the Bank that are responsible for financial services, including the Fedwire services, international and domestic currency and coin distribution, and account services for the U.S. Treasury, foreign central banks and international organizations, depository institutions, and other account-holders.
-FSTC also advises with respect to contract, procurement, and technology matters for the Bank, including software licenses and cloud computing.
+- The Financial Services, Technology, and Contracts Division (FSTC) provides legal support for the areas of the Bank that are responsible for financial services, including the Fedwire services, international and domestic currency and coin distribution, and account services for the U.S. Treasury, foreign central banks and international organizations, depository institutions, and other customers.
+FSTC also advises with respect to contract, procurement, and technology matters for the Bank including software licenses and cloud computing.